What This Guide Helps You Do

 - If the tweet quotes another post, VidNavigator fetches that too.

 - If either layer includes video or audio, VidNavigator retrieves transcripts or falls back to speech-to-text when needed.
+Attached images are described by a vision model.

 - The full context is analyzed and returned as a structured claim object.